Before You Begin

 You must reboot the node in noncluster mode.

-You may leave the node running in cluster mode, but you must turn off monitoring of all instances of the resource type.
+You can leave the node running in cluster mode, but you must turn off monitoring of all instances of the resource type.

-You may leave the node running in cluster mode and leave monitoring turned on for all instances of the resource type.
+You can leave the node running in cluster mode and leave monitoring turned on for all instances of the resource type.

 If you must reboot the node in noncluster mode, prevent a loss of service by performing a rolling upgrade.
 In a rolling upgrade, you install the package on each node individually while leaving the remaining nodes running in cluster mode.